 All Nigerians and surely, the rest of the world, are aware of the nation’s uncountable problems ranging from porous borders to corruption to illiteracy to lack of infrastructures etc. But none of these gets me like the state of the bodies who's responsibilities are to protect the lives of Nigerian citizens.

 So a gentleman decides to take a walk and probably think of what prospects exists for him as a youth in this country.
-He wears a black armless top and red track trouser and sets out.
+He wears a black armless top with a red track trouser and sets out.
 While at Keffi, he walks by some OP MENSA soldiers and one of the soldiers accustom him asking why he is dressed that way and why he is so muscular and in shape.
 He tells them he does it for fitness -being a fitness instructor, and besides enjoys working out.
 Then, he gets slapped by one of the soldiers, while the others pounce on him.

 Before saying anything, please take a moment to focus on the question our military men asked the young man?
 Why are you so muscular and in shape?
 Is there a law that places some limit on muscularity or being in shape?
 Isn’t this foolishness similar to that exhibited by police officers who would stop you on the road and ask you to provide purchase receipt of a gadget (either phone or laptop) that you’ve had for probably over 2 years?
 And then when you can’t provide it, they ask for their entitlement- ‘your hard earned money with zero help from the government’.